-1. The hunting season for small game shall be July 1, 2022 through June 30, 2023 (i.e., all year).

-2. The hunting season for grouse is as set forth in Washington State regulations.
+- 1. The hunting season for small game shall be July 1, 2024 through June 30, 2025. - 2.
+The hunting season for grouse is as set forth in Washington State regulations.

 G. Waterfowl other than Protected Wildlife

 Species, seasons, and bag limits, or any other limitations, shall be the same as those established by the federal government for migratory fowl.
 These conditions appear in the Washington State regulations.